JBerrB/triad-mkdocs/README.md

 The Mkdocs image is built this way: docker build --build-arg PROJECT_NAME=tri-ad -t mkdocs .

-To input/output data into and from the Mkdocs container, I’m using local volumes bound to the /tmp folder inside the container
+To input/output data into and from the Mkdocs container, I’m using bind mounts to the /tmp folder inside the container
 * produce
 docker run -d -v ${PWD}/output:/tmp mkdocs produce